DevOpser-io/openaiflask-quickstart/README.md

 ## Important Notes

 1. **Costs**: This quickstart creates AWS resources that may incur costs.
-Based on current estimates, the resources in this configuration cost approximately $142/month to operate.
+Based on current estimates, the resources in this dev configuration costs $60/month.
 Always review the AWS pricing for EC2 instances, Application Load Balancers, and associated services before deploying.

 2. **Security**: While this quickstart provides a basic secure setup, it's recommended to implement additional security measures for production use.

-3. **EC2 in Public Subnet**: This quickstart deploys the EC2 instances in public subnets for simplicity.
-For enhanced security in a production environment, consider deploying the EC2 instances in private subnets accessed via a bastion host, OpenVPN Access Server, or similar solution.
-This more secure architecture is outside the scope of this quickstart, but DevOpser can assist with implementing such a setup if needed.
-Please reach out to us for more information.

-4. **SSL Certificate**: The quickstart uses AWS Certificate Manager for SSL.
-Ensure your domain is properly set up in Route 53 for successful certificate validation.

-5. **Dependencies**: Make sure all dependencies (Terraform, AWS CLI) are correctly installed and configured before starting.
+3. **Dependencies**: Make sure all dependencies (Terraform, AWS CLI) are correctly installed and configured before starting.

-6. **Sticky Sessions**: This configuration implements sticky sessions on the Application Load Balancer.
-This ensures that a client is consistently routed to the same target in a group for the duration of a session, which enables a smooth AI chat experience for your users.

-7. **Future Cost Optimization**: DevOpser is currently developing the DevOpser Platform for AI Webhosting, which aims to productionalize your application at a fraction of the cost with a single click.
+4. **Future Cost Optimization**: DevOpser is currently developing the DevOpser Platform for AI Webhosting, which aims to productionalize your application at a fraction of the cost with a single click.
 This platform is on track for release in Q4 2024.
 Stay tuned for updates!

 ## Support